score-spec/score.dev/content/blog/score-applies-to-become-a-cncf-sandbox-project/index.md

 You can now [watch the recording](https://www.youtube.com/watch?v=P6otOxdOKDk&t=1260s) of the meeting and [access the slides](https://docs.google.com/presentation/d/1O8m2O1WAdUQU6-wcJiwBTiO24J6PBGob3Rqc31DOZEM/edit?usp=sharing) we presented.
 Additionally, you can [view the list of questions](https://docs.google.com/document/d/1UXJQFFYZOXaVNQVpD2wZcd5maYWIfrMvfeM1NbqOmVA/edit?usp=sharing) that were raised.

 The meeting sparked several follow-up discussions and engagements.
-If you have any further questions or would like to discuss anything related to Score, feel free to reach out to us on the [CNCF Slack channel](https://cloud-native.slack.com/?redir=%2Fmessages%2FCHY2THYUU) or our [Slack workspace](https://join.slack.com/t/scorecommunity/shared_invite/zt-2a0x563j7-i1vZOK2Yg2o4TwCM1irIuA).
+If you have any further questions or would like to discuss anything related to Score, feel free to reach out to us in the [#score channel on the CNCF Slack](https://slack.cncf.io).